What Is A Head Cold?

 • Children under six should not be treated with cough suppressants due to possible side effects.

-• Throat lozenge and sprays: Lozenges help soothe the throat, while throat sprays numb the area, relieving pain caused by sore throats.
+• Throat lozenges and sprays: Lozenges help soothe the throat, while throat sprays numb the area, relieving pain caused by sore throats.
 Honey can be just as effective as tablets and sprays.

 • Antihistamines: Medications such as loratadine (Claritin) and diphenhydramine (Benadryl) relieve symptoms similar to those of an allergic reaction, such as runny noses, sneezing, and watery eyes.

-• Vitamin C, D, and Zinc supplements boost immunity and general body wellness.
+• Vitamin C, D, and Zinc supplements boost immunity and overall health.

-If you are taking any other medications, check with your doctor or healthcare provider if you can combine them with OTC treatments.
+If you are taking any other medications, consult your doctor or healthcare provider about combining them with OTC treatments.
 Check each drug's ingredients to ensure you're not taking too much of one substance, as some cold medicines contain multiple OTC medications.

 Colds are usually caused by viruses rather than bacteria, so antibiotics are not recommended.
-A bacterial infection can be more difficult to treat in the future if antibiotics are used excessively.
+A bacterial infection can be more challenging to treat in the future if antibiotics are used excessively.

 There are no scientifically proven methods for home remedies, but they are safe and widely used, so they are worth trying.